 Sat navs, whether they are an app on your phone or a dedicated device, will show you the quickest route to your destination.
 They can also adjust on the fly to help you avoid traffic jams.

-Accelerate smoothly, avoiding harsh throttle inputs.
-Ease off the gas where possible to lower fuel consumption, and use the highest gear available but without labouring the engine.
+Accelerate smoothly, avoid harsh throttle inputs and ease off the gas where possible to help lower your fuel consumption.
 As a general guide, keep the revs between 1,500 and 2,500rpm (petrol engine) and 1,200 and 2,000rpm (diesel engine).

-Many new cars will have a gear-shift indicator, informing you of the most economical point to change gear.
-Short shifting - e.g. skipping gears such as going directly from 1st to 3rd - can also aid in reducing fuel consumption.
+Many new cars will also have a gear-shift indicator, informing you of the most economical point to change gear.

-Take roof racks and cycle carriers off when they’re not in use.
-Extra drag means your car will use up more fuel getting from A to B. The same also applies to any bent bodywork or ill-fitting trim pieces.
-Opening your windows can also cause significant drag, so when driving at higher speeds consider using air-conditioning instead.
+They will also increase wind resistance.
+The same also applies to any bent bodywork or ill-fitting trim pieces.
+Opening your windows can also cause significant drag, so keep them closed if you can when driving at higher speeds.

 While advice varies from manufacturer to manufacturer, it is normally preferable to drive your car gently immediately after turning it on, rather than leaving it to warm up.
 Not only will the engine warm up more quickly, reducing the potential for engine wear, you'll use less fuel in the process.

-If your car is iced over, use an ice-scraper or de-icing spray - rather than let your car defrost of its own accord.
+If your car is iced over, use an ice scraper or de-icing spray rather than leaving your car running and relying on the heating.

 Ensure your car is regularly maintained, according to its service schedule.
-Aside from reducing the potential for big bills further down the line, a freshly serviced car with clean oil and fresh filters will use fuel more efficiently.
+Aside from reducing the potential for big bills further down the line, a freshly serviced car with clean oil and fresh filters will run more efficiently.